zeek/zeek/script-reference/autogenerated-protocol-analyzer-index.rst

    :Type: :zeek:type:`event` (c: :zeek:type:`connection`, is_orig: :zeek:type:`bool`, hlist: :zeek:type:`mime_header_list`)

    Generated for HTTP headers, passing on all headers of an HTTP message at once.
-Bro supports persistent and pipelined HTTP sessions and raises corresponding events as it parses client/server dialogues.
+Zeek supports persistent and pipelined HTTP sessions and raises corresponding events as it parses client/server dialogues.

    See `Wikipedia <http://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol>`__